Professor, Chemistry

 Background

-Professor Mark Farrell, Ph.D., has taught at Point Park for 24 years.
-Most recently, Farrell and Point Park 2010 biological sciences alumna Michelle Guaragno have formed the foundation for Marelle LLC, a company that will develop commercial applications for a novel chemical process that can be applied to a wide range of compounds such as antioxidants, ultraviolet light (U.V.) blockers and non-steroidal anti-inflammatory drugs.
-The essence of Farrell and Guaragno's discoveries was to employ nanoparticles, commonly called fullerenes, to enable water insoluble substances to become water soluble.
-Their “Marelle Process” allows commercially valuable compounds (approved by the FDA and the EPA) to retain their fundamental desirable properties and now be used in previously impossible ways.
+Professor Emeritus Mark Farrell, Ph.D., has been teaching at Point Park for more than 25 years.
+In 2012, Farrell and Point Park 2010 biological sciences alumna Michelle Guaragno formed the foundation for Marelle LLC, a company that will develop commercial applications for a novel chemical process that can be applied to a wide range of compounds such as antioxidants, ultraviolet light (U.V.) blockers and non-steroidal anti-inflammatory drugs.
+The essence of Farrell and Guaragno's discoveries is to employ nanoparticles, commonly called fullerenes, to enable water insoluble substances to become water soluble.
+Their "Marelle Process" allows commercially valuable compounds (approved by the FDA and the EPA) to retain their fundamental desirable properties and now be used in previously impossible ways.

 Research Interests